-9. Colleges are required to provide in the Performance Report a breakdown of spend of the cash budget for priorities allocation for Academic Year 2019-20.
+10. Colleges are required to provide in the Performance Report a breakdown of spend of the CBP allocation for Academic Year 2020-21.
 Colleges have a fixed annual CBP and they should disclose how this has been spent in the academic year.
 This should take the form of a table showing the expenditure under each heading.
 An illustrative form of wording for the Performance Report disclosure is given in Appendix 5.
-The details of each college's fixed CBP are given in Appendix 8.
+The details of each college's fixed CBP are given in

+Appendix 8.
 Glasgow Colleges' Regional Board does not itself have a CBP but the consolidated position of the assigned colleges should be reflected in the regional accounts.